St. Augustine Inns at Christmas

 Cedar House Inn entrance.

 The Bed & Breakfast Holiday Tour is when local inns deck their halls with boughs of holly, and oh so much more.
-In 2017, the tour takes place on Saturday and Sunday, December 9 and 10.
+The tour typically takes place on Saturday and Sunday, in early December.
 Each inn is decorated thematically, and this year’s theme is “Coastal Christmas.”
 Partnered with local restaurants, the inns also sustain the holiday cheer throughout the two-day event with food and beverages.

 The inns are not merely decorated on the inside, however, as they are luminous participants in the citywide Nights of Lights.
-Visitors can enjoy the three million lights twinkling throughout downtown St. Augustine on an evening stroll from November 18, 2017, through January 31, 2018.
+Visitors can enjoy the three million lights twinkling throughout downtown St. Augustine on an evening stroll from November to January.

 Casablanca Inn during Nights of Lights.